©TARAS SCHNAUZERS All Rights Reserved 2023

 Do you have what it takes….

-If you’re welcoming a new retired Schnauzer into your home, here are some things to expect; whether it’s an older Schnauzer or a puppy, it’s important to understand that every dog’s experience will be unique and different.
+If you’re welcoming a retired Miniature Schnauzer for pet adoption into your home, here are some things to expect; whether it’s an older Schnauzer or a puppy, it’s important to understand that every dog’s experience will be unique and different.
 In general, however, most dogs tend to follow the 3-3-3 rule when adjusting to their new environment:

 It’s essential to give your retiring Schnauzer time to explore their surroundings and find comfort in their new home.
 For a puppy, establishing a daily schedule and training routines is important.
 However, for an older dog, especially one who has experienced multiple homes, it may take more time to gain their trust and help them adjust.

 During the three phases of adjustment, expect your dog to go through various stages.
 In the first three days, they may seem nervous and overwhelmed, but this is natural.
 Over the next three weeks, your dog will begin to settle in and become more comfortable with their new surroundings.
 Finally, over the next three months, you’ll see your Schnauzer build trust and bond with you, becoming an integral part of your family

 During the first three days in their new home, your retiring Schnauzer may feel overwhelmed and uneasy, and it may take some time for them to fully settle in.
 It’s important to remember that timid dogs may need even longer to adjust.
 Your furry friend will be busy exploring their new environment, finding a cozy place to rest, and seeking out places to eat and feel loved.
 As they navigate their new surroundings, they’ll also be checking for safety.

 If you’ve given your pup a new name after their adoption, make sure to consistently use it.
 It’s normal for dogs to take time to adjust to their new name and to respond to it.